 A further refinement will concern the array of doses of T. muris.
 Because we are interested in the feedbacks that drive switchlike system-level behavior (toggling between Th1 and Th2 dominance) and in identifying any host-strain dependent tipping points, we must ultimately expose each host genotype to finer-scale variation in dose than has been previously undertaken.
 For our initial round of experiments, the doses of T. muris that we will deploy, all via oral gavage (as in our previous work {Budischak, 2018 #7744;Leung, 2018 #7710}), are: 20, 40, and 200 embryonated eggs per mouse.
 This relatively limited dose range will allow us to study all 4 host strains and both sexes, to establish immune and parasite dynamics of the GH x dose comparisons in the presence of diverse gut microbes.
-We will identify the most interesting subset of host strains and sexes for follow-up experiments, where we will use a broader dose ranges such as 10, 20, 40, 100, 200, and 400 embryonated eggs per mouse.
+This variation can immediately help to identify whether the system is better characterized by Fig. 2B (suggesting strong negative feedbacks), or Fig. 3B (suggesting strong positive feedbacks).
+While we expect strong positive feedbacks based on the foregoing discussion, more critical is to identify the processes that are driving system dynamics.
+If we find evidence for tipping point behavior as in Fig. 3C, we will identify the most interesting subset of host strains and sexes for follow-up experiments, where we will use a broader dose ranges such as 10, 20, 40, 100, 200, and 400 embryonated eggs per mouse.
 This broadens and more finely divides the range used in past experiments (which often compared 40 vs either 200 or 400; {Hurst, 2013 #7679;Klementowicz, 2012 #7672}).
 We expect that together, these experiments may reveal a refined dose range relevant to the tipping points of each strain.
 For example, one strain may tip to chronicity below a dose of 100 eggs, while another may only tip to chronicity below a dose of 20 eggs.
-Ultimately, we will conduct follow-up experiments that more finely divide the large dose gaps around the strain-specific tipping point.
-We chose to manipulate dose (number of inoculating eggs) rather than parasite strain (e.g., {Bellaby, 1996 #7868;Bellaby, 1995 #7869;Koyama, 1996 #7843}, comparing Edinburgh, Japan, and Sobreda isolates) so that we could exert greater experimental control over the extent of immune activation.

 We will use 20 adult mice per sex per GH x dose combination per experiment (with 2 host strains, 1 sex and 3 dose levels per experiment, culled at 4 different time points).
 We will conduct at least 2 independent experiments per strain-by-dose combination.
 This accords with sample sizes identified in power calculations, given the magnitude of differences among strains and within-genotype variance in immune response induction in preliminary (Fig. 3) and prior results {Fairlie-Clarke, 2010 #7591;Graham, 2005 #907;Leung, 2018 #7710}.
 Each experiment will also include uninfected controls to capture baseline immunophenotypic variation among strains and cohorts of mice.